What Is Digital Twin & BIM? Use Cases Explained

 Managing and operating with digital twins

-• Model: During the building construction process, digital twins can serve as a model of your ongoing progress.
+• Model: Digital twins of construction processes can serve as a model of your ongoing progress.
 As more benchmarks are completed, digital twins are updated via either recurring scans of the space or documentation like digital notes and tags so that teams always have a deep understanding of the project.

 • Simulate: Whether you’re using a professional-grade camera or the phone in your pocket, digital twins give you a photorealistic rendering of your physical space.
 Sharing these immersive digital twins with stakeholders can help them simulate what it might be like to move through that space.